-As of Sept.
-10, there were 545 people hospitalized in Mississippi with confirmed infections.
-Of those, 100 were on ventilators.
+As of Nov.
+20, there were 897 people hospitalized in Mississippi with confirmed infections.
+Of those, 223 were in the ICU and 106 were on ventilators.
 The majority of people who get COVID-19 will not require hospitalization, say health officials.

 In order to determine the presumed number of people who have recovered from the virus, state health officials say the patient must meet one of two criteria.
 For patients who were NOT hospitalized, they are considered recovered if they have not tested positive for the virus after 14 days.
 For patients who were hospitalized or if hospitalization was unknown, they are presumed recovered if it has been 21 days or more since they tested positive.